anwtn/functions-on-k8s/README.md

 The commands in this documentation are similar to what you will find in the [Azure Functions command line quick-start](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-cli-csharp?tabs=azure-cli%2Cbrowser&source=docs), but are specific for creating a Dockerised function app.

+If you are developing in VS Code it is helpful to install the [Azure Functions extensions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp#install-the-azure-functions-extension).

 Once you have installed the tools, you can initialize a new Azure Functions project - with Docker support - by running the following command:

 `func init ReviewsWorkerFunctionApp --dotnet --docker`